AdaptiveMotorControlLab/CellSeg3D/docs/res/cropping_module_guide.rst

 .. note::
     Only single 3D **.tif** files or one folder of several **.png** or **.tif** (stack of 2D images) are supported.

-You can the choose the size of the cropped volume, which will be constant throughout the process; make sure it is correct beforehand.
+You can then choose the size of the cropped volume, which will be constant throughout the process; make sure it is correct beforehand.
+Setting a larger size than the size of the image will cause issues.
 Support for dynamically changing the crop size might be added in the future.

 Once you are ready, you can press **Start** to start the review process.